 If maths is not your strong point, fear not.

-Hiba Khan, Mott Macdonald engineer, says that she’s “barely doing much maths”, and she’s five years into her career.
+Hiba Khan, Mott Macdonald engineer, says that she’s “barely doing much maths”, and she’s over 10 years into her career.

 “I mostly find myself managing projects and people, talking to clients and pitching ideas,” she says.